 Your options to prevent this include moving all your HVAC equipment onto higher ground (like the attic) or to build a floodgate around it.
 Concrete walls are the best floodgate.
 In an emergency, sandbags can prevent the worst of the damage.

 Prevention is the best solution.
-But if prevention fails, call Capital Heat.
+But if prevention fails, contact Capital Heat.
 We’re always available to service your equipment or fit you with a brand spankin’ new system.

 Oh, by the way – a geothermal system isn’t nearly as susceptible to flooding as most other heating and cooling systems.
 Just a thought.